 Due to the uncontrollable circumstances surrounding the COVID-19 virus the family of Caroline Kulas will conduct a private funeral service.

 In lieu of flowers, donations to the St. Francis Memorial Hospital or Miramichi Lodge or a charity of your choice would be appreciated.

-To send flowers to the family or plant a tree in memory of Caroline Mary (Podulsky) Kulas, please visit our floral store.
+To send flowers to Caroline's family, please visit our floral store.

 725 Pembroke St W, Pembroke ON K8A 8S6